mrlacey/Rapid-XAML-Toolkit/docs/configuration.md

 When extended logging is enabled, details of what the toolkit does internally is logged to a pane in the output window.
 If you experience an error or find the generated XAML is not as you expect, the information in the log may help explain what's going on.

-When extended logging is not enabled, only exceptions will be logged in the output window.
+When extended logging is not enabled, only exceptions are logged in the output window.